top of page

-The Reactor Physics research group at Ben-Gurion University of the Negev is primarily interested in fundamental core physics, including experimental core physics, neutron transport theory, and in-core fuel management.
+The Neutron Transport & Reactor Physics research group at Ben-Gurion University of the Negev is dedicated to unraveling the mysteries of neutron transport theory and fundamental core physics.
+The group’s interests also include experimental core physics and in-core stochastic optimization.

 With us, you can expect the unexpected! (but in a good way).